Melania Trump And Princess Diana Are Alike In Several Ways, Claims Expert

 It might take some time before Melania gets used to the political limelight.
 It is significant to note that she isn’t the only first lady who encountered difficulty in adjusting to the position.

 Lisa Kathleen Graddy, the curator of the First Ladies exhibit found at the Smithsonian National Museum of American History, cited some examples of women “who have to feel their way into the position.”
-She told The New York Times that each lady “had her own adjustment period and some never really adjusted at all.”
+She told The New York Times that each lady “had her own adjustment period, and some never really adjusted at all.”

-Louisa Adams, who was born outside the United States like Melania, had to prove her strength, especially because her mother-in-law thought she was “a little too fine a lady” to become a politician’s wife.
-President John Quincy Adams’ other half did her best to become a great hostess, but people close to her knew that she got depressed.
+Louisa Adams, who was born outside the United States like Melania, had to prove her strength especially because her mother-in-law though she was “a little too fine a lady” to become a politician’s wife.
+President John Quincy Adams’ other half did her best to become a great hostess but people close to her knew that she got depressed.
 To distract herself, Louisa reportedly resorted to eating chocolates and penning poems and stories with a repressed female lead.

 Like Melania, Bess Truman was also dedicated to shielding her daughter, Margaret, from the media.
 It is believed that President Harry Truman’s wife never completely adapted to life in the White House because she opted to visit her hometown, Independence, Missouri, frequently.